chainsquad/articles.chainsquad.com/_posts/2020-11-12-if-i-was-asked-to-do-a-fair-launch.md

 Let's assume for a moment one of my clients approached me and asked for a "fair blockchain launch", how would I do that?
 What needs to be considered?
-Where are the technical, legal, social challanges?
+Where are the technical, legal, social challenges?
 What does it even mean?

 <!-- more -->